Money saving expert says many paying too much tax

 1 Jan 2019 | COMMENTS: 0 | Author: Ryan Smith | General

-Depending solely on free tax advice online is not always the best idea – usually it is much better to get the inputs of an independent financial advisor (IFA).
+Depending solely on free tax advice online is not always the best idea – usually it is much better to get the inputs of a financial advisor.
 Even the best financial advice, however, means nothing if you don’t have money to invest.

 The good news is that a windfall in the form of a tax refund might soon boost your investment funds.